ropensci/weathercan/CONTRIBUTING.md

 # How to contribute code

+- Open and issue or comment on an existing one and describe what you'd like to do (this ensures you don't waste your time if the problem has been or is in the process of being resolved and gives us a chance to chat about you plan to address the problem)
 - Fork the repository
 - Clone the repository from GitHub to your computer e.g,. `git clone https://github.com/ropensci/weathercan.git`
 - Make sure to track progress upstream (i.e., on our version of `weathercan` at `ropensci/weathercan`)